cucumber/cucumber-eclipse/README.md

 ## Installation and further information

-Please head over to the [plugin website](http://cucumber.github.com/cucumber-eclipse) for more information.
+- Please head over to the [plugin website](http://cucumber.github.com/cucumber-eclipse) for more information.

-After you install the Cucumber-Eclipse plugin, you can use it to run Cucumber-JVM.
+- After you install the Cucumber-Eclipse plugin, you can use it to run Cucumber-JVM.
 To do this, you will need to install all the libraries you want to use for Cucumber-JVM into your Eclipse project's build-path libraries.
 The likely candidates and their locations are in the download target at the [cucumber-java-skeleton](https://github.com/cucumber/cucumber-java-skeleton/blob/master/build.xml) example at GitHub.

-Create a new feature file by selecting New => File from the menu and naming it with a ".feature" suffix to bring up the Feature Editor.
+- Create a new feature file from Eclipse by selecting New => File from the menu and naming it with a ".feature" suffix to bring up the Feature Editor.
 After typing in the Gherkin code for a test, select Run => Run to invoke Cucumber-JVM on that feature.
 This will also create a run configuration, which you can modify and rename by selecting Run => Run Configurarations....
 Tags are not available in Cucumber-Eclipse, but you can organize your features into directories and select the Feature Path that you want the run configuration to use.
 You can execute run configurations from the Run => Run History menu.

-Another alternative is to use Cucumber-Eclipse for editing feature files and getting the generated step-definition stubs, but then running a Junit file with a @RunWith(cucumber.class) annotation similar to the cucumber-java-skeleton [RunCukesTest.java](https://github.com/cucumber/cucumber-java-skeleton/blob/master/src/test/java/skeleton/RunCukesTest.java).
+- Another alternative is to use Cucumber-Eclipse for editing feature files and getting the generated step-definition stubs, but then running a Junit file with a @RunWith(cucumber.class) annotation similar to the cucumber-java-skeleton [RunCukesTest.java](https://github.com/cucumber/cucumber-java-skeleton/blob/master/src/test/java/skeleton/RunCukesTest.java).
 The @CucumberOptions most useful are

 * Run the feature or all features below the directory
   ```gherkin